 Estrogen can affect production of serotonin and feel-good endorphins in the brain, decreasing feelings of well-being and increasing depression and irritability.

 For some, progesterone may have a calming effect.
 When progesterone levels are low, this effect may be diminished.
-Periods of crying for no reason and emotional hypersensitivity can result.
+If you’ve ever found yourself crying for no reason while on your period, low progesterone is probably to blame.

 The uterine and abdominal contractions triggered by the release of prostaglandins may also cause muscle contractions to occur in the lower back.